tangyong/glassfish-obr-builder/README.md

    [#|2013-01-30T22:37:35.250+0900|INFO|glassfish 4.0|javax.enterprise.logging.stdout|_ThreadID=83;_ThreadName=admin-listener(1);_TimeMillis=1359553055250;_LevelValue=800;|Hello A!AndHello B!AndHello B!|#]

-You can also see user-defined obr file called "obr-provisioning-sample.xml" in glassfish3\glassfish\domains\domain1\osgi-cache\felix\provisioning-sample .
+You can also see user-defined obr file called "obr-provisioning-sample.xml" and subsystem xml file in glassfish3\glassfish\domains\domain1\osgi-cache\felix\bundle272(the bundle id maybe is different on your env)\data\subsystems\provisioning-samples

 In addition, you can try to switch definition order of c_impl.jar and a_impl.jar in subsystems.xml, and no problem, deployment will be still normal.

 ## New Features

-1 The feature of deploying subsystem can be used
+1 The feature of deploying subsystems can be used

-2 A new WAB based provisioning client can be used for deploying subsystem,  and is being enhanced
+2 A new WAB based provisioning client can be used for deploying subsystems,  and is being enhanced

+3 The feature of listing subsystems can be used

+4 Have implemented saving user-defined obr file and subsystem xml file into glassfish-obr-builder bundle storage area

 ## Bugs List